1. /

 2. Blog/

 Malaga is the sixth largest city in Spain and well known as a gateway to the tourist-filled Costa del Sol.
 And yet, it is sometimes overlooked as a destination in itself.
-Don’t make this mistake: Malaga has something to offer everyone and is a great place for students who want to learn Spanish in Spain.
+Don’t make this mistake: Malaga has something to offer everyone and is a great place for students who want to have cultural immersion.

 Marc Rogers